sirosen/globus-sdk-python/docs/upgrading.rst

     my_scope = Scope(ROOT_SCOPE_STRING)
     my_scope = my_scope.with_dependency(DEPENCENCY_STRING)

-ScopeParser is now separate from Scope
+ScopeParser Is Now Separate from Scope
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Scope parsing has been split from ``Scope`` to a new class, ``ScopeParser``.